-We have a number of vaccination centres on both our hospital sites.
+We have a number of vaccination centres on both our hospital sites which are usually open 8am to 7pm.
 Please check your text message confirmation for details of which vaccination centre you need to attend.

 Westminster Bridge 1 and St Thomas' vaccination centres 1, 2 and 3 are at our St Thomas' site.
 The Guy's Atrium and London Bridge vaccination centres 1, 2 and 3 are at our Guy's site.
 Please refer to the maps for details.